tbenst/beaker-notebook/README.md

   * Other info:
     * Because each container is isolated with its own process namespace, you'll need to run bash in the container to run commands in the proper context.
-Assuming you're running your docker containers in vagrant, Attach to a running container by running `./script/attach.sh app` or whichever container, and then run commands like one would normally in the server
+Assuming you're running your docker containers in vagrant, Attach to a running container by running `docker exec -it app bash` or whichever container, and then run commands like one would normally in the server
     * One may occasionally get `Cannot start container: Port has already been allocated`.
       [This bug](https://github.com/docker/docker/issues/6476) is known, and in the meantime, just restart docker.